 If you’ve been deemed having dense tissue, we will encourage an ABUS exam which is different than a mammogram.

 During this procedure, a thin layer of lotion is applied to the breast, then a scanner is firmly position on the breast to acquire the images, the exam takes about 15 minutes and provides clear 3D ultrasound imaging.

 What is Bone Densitometry ?

 Bone Densitometry is the test used for osteoporosis evaluation.
 Sometimes referred to as a DEXA scan, it has become the gold standard for bone density measurement.
 The level of bone minerals is related to bone strength and the potential for bone fractures.
-Results from your test are compared with others of the same sex, age and similar ethnic background.
-As women get older their risk for developing osteoporosis increases.
+Results from this exam are compared with others of the same sex, age and similar ethnic background.
+As people get older their risk for developing osteoporosis increases.

 In addition to breast exams, many women may also benefit from a screening bone density exam.
 Bone loss can be caused by inherent traits, lifestyle choices and by certain health conditions or medications that are taken.
 Learn more about bone density exams.